wazedxwxx/IBTFO/docs/geometry/EB.rst

  .. _EB:

-Geometry treatment in PeleC
+Geometry treatment in IBTFO
 ===========================

 The treatment of geometric features that do not align along cartesian coordinate directions effectively reduces to determining the correct flux terms at cut-cell interfaces and subsequent update of divergence term in each cell.
-This involves the initialization and query of the necessary AMReX-provided data structures containing the geometry information, and computation of PeleC-specific advection and diffusion operators.
+This involves the initialization and query of the necessary AMReX-provided data structures containing the geometry information, and computation of IBTFO-specific advection and diffusion operators.
 The various steps in the process are:

 1. Creation of a functional specification of the irregular geometry to embed in the uniform grid.
 This is done via exact function representations of the geometry or implicit functions.
 2. Construction of map of the (continuous) implicit representation of geometry onto the discrete mesh on all AMR levels.
    This will be a large, complex, distributed data structure.
-3. Communication of the subsets of this large data set to the local cores tasked with building the PeleC operators.
+3. Communication of the subsets of this large data set to the local cores tasked with building the IBTFO operators.
-4. Actual construction of the diffusion and advection components of the PeleC time advance.
+4. Actual construction of the diffusion and advection components of the IBTFO time advance.

 AMReX data structures and functions provide for the first 3 steps.
-Step 4 is implemented using a "method-of-lines" update within PeleC (see section :ref:`MOL<MOL>`).
+Step 4 is implemented using a "method-of-lines" update within IBTFO (see section :ref:`MOL<MOL>`).

 Embedded Boundary Representation
 --------------------------------